 Journaling.
 At the end of each day, have your teen journal what they are feeling or a good thing and bad thing that happened that day.
 In the morning, read the journal and respond without judgment, including one positive, affirming thing about the teen.

 Texting.
-If teens would rather text than journal, use this method.
+If teens would rather text than a journal, use this method.

 Music Videos.
 Have your teen choose one video they like each week and send it to you, or watch it together and discuss how you both feel about it.

 Art.
-Many youth are artsy.
+Many youths are artsy.
 Have him or her draw or paint something about your family, their school, or their relationships.

 Video games or board games.
 Each week, have a game night.

 Movie night.
 Teens are never too old for a movie night.
-Alternate between a movie of your choice and a movie of their choice each week.
+Alternate between a movie of your choice and a movie of your choice each week.

 Date night or girls night out or guys night out.
 At least once a month, spend some 1:1 time with your teen.
 Mark it on your calendar and do not cancel!
 Even if he or she complains, this is a way to make memories.